 Based on the School Leadership Framework the principal will establish goals and objectives aligned to the mission and vision of the school at the beginning of the school year.
-The assigned Director of Schools and the principal will engage in a reflective process to assess and evaluate the level of leadership competency based on the six standards.
+The assigned Local District 7 Director of School of Services and the principal will engage in a reflective process to assess and evaluate the level of leadership competency based on the six standards.

-SRES #10 will implement this evaluation process according to the LAUSD/AALA collective bargaining agreement.
+SRES #11 will implement this evaluation process according to the LAUSD/AALA collective bargaining agreement.

-B-9 Sharing a Campus:
+B-9 Sharing a Campus - Not applicable